Battle of Shen-Liao: Aftermath

 Nurhaci moved the Later Jin capital to Liaoyang.
 To smooth the transition of the region, Nurhaci released Ming officials who had been jailed for opposing the Jin as a sign of goodwill, and their previous posts prior to the invasion were restored to them, only this time serving under the Jin.
 Orders were given not to loot from the commoners, and for the most part, the strict discipline of the Jin army made the occupation less painful than it could have been.
 Nurhaci celebrated the victory near his new capital and bestowed rewards upon his followers.
 Defections from Mongol and Ming subjects increased.

 Letters were written to Joseon to pressure their king into renouncing allegiance with the Ming.

 The Ming court appointed Xue Guoyong as Vice Minister of War and Military Affairs Commissioner of Liaodong.
 Wang Huazhen was appointed Vice Censor-in-Chief of the Right and Touring Pacification Commissioner of Guangning.
 The Ministry of War began recruiting mercenaries from all over China to supplement their forces.
-The war in Liaodong had impoverished thousands who fled south seeking refugee.
+The war in Liaodong had impoverished thousands who fled south seeking refuge.
 Shandong in particular was hit hard and local officials complained of the unrest that followed.
 The people of Liaodong had a bad reputation for being shifty and untrustworthy, and their influx in neighboring regions exacerbated already limited resources.
 Some also fled to Korea and islands in the Bohai Sea, where they were often subject to depredations from Ming soldiers.

 Ming defenses moved back to the west bank of the Liao River and the city of Guangning became the new headquarters.
 Xiong Tingbi was also called back into service.
 Xiong reiterated that the best strategy was to remain on defense.
 Not only that, Ming had to focus on securing naval security and attacking the Jin from the coast.
 Plans for the construction of a fleet were sent to Tianjin.
 Xiong requested 300,000 soldiers to man the defenses.
 The court estimated that it was possible to pull together maybe 260,000.
-However none of the requested troops came to fruition, and money and supplies were sent instead.
+However, none of the requested troops came to fruition, and money and supplies were sent instead.

 Xiong and the supply distributor, Wang Zaijin, came to blows and were unable to work together due to differences of strategy.
 Wang wished to spread out troops along the entire frontier while Xiong regarded the defense of Guangning as the most realistic course of action.
 Wang won out in the end.